Visiting Prague in October: A Guide to Fall Travel

 Weather in October

-October in Prague marks the transition from autumn to winter, bringing mild temperatures and beautiful scenery.
-The average temperature during the day ranges from 8°C (46°F) to 14°C (57°F), while evening temperatures can drop to around 5°C (41°F).
-It’s advisable to pack layers and bring a light jacket or sweater for cooler evenings.
+The transition from autumn to winter in Prague comes in October with mild temperatures and some still beautiful scenery.
+Daytime variation is usually 8°C (46°F) to 14°C (57°F), and the temperature can drop down to about 5°C (41°F) during the evenings.
+For example it’s advised to pack between layers and bring along a light jacket or sweater for cooler evenings.

 What to Pack